fifikobayashi/FlashMintArbitrage/README.md

 There might be some short term pain as people will inevitably try to game the concept but I personally see this as a net positive long term for the DeFi ecosystem as it will reduce the amount of projects that treat security audits as an afterthought.
 Flash loans were at one stage considered too hazardous, but now you see users regularly flashing 8 figure DAI loans for breakfast.

-Lending protocols would be most at risk
+Lending protocols and their associated interest rates would be at risk of potential new flash mint powered attack vectors due to the quantum at play.
+There's bound to be other angles so hopefully the various protocols can pre-emptively guard themselves.

 ***What's the maximum number of tokens I can flash mint?***